 Then my cigar flickered, turning into a soup of orange lines and bizarre, squiggly letters.
-And the palm trees.
+The same happened to the palm trees.
 And the sky.
-Even the ground phased in and out of existence, suddenly replaced by lines and letters.
+Even the ground phased in and out of existence, replaced by lines and letters.

 After a second, everything went back to normal.

 “See what?”
 She glanced around as if nothing happened.

 Light-headedness overtook me.
 A shudder seized my soul.
 Now, it was as if my brain itself flickered.
 My mind went dark, and my sense of identity drained out of me.
 I couldn’t even recall my own name.
 “Ugh.
 I’m suddenly very confused.”
 I let the cigar fall out of my mouth.
 I stared at my hands.
 They were ghosting to white, as if I were disappearing.
 “What am I… even doing here?”

 The light of my mind switched back on.
 I regained my sense of self.
 I remembered who I was.
 But something was different.